Class Syllabus & Agenda

 Check the Agenda to view what we are doing in class and what homework students have.

 Mrs. Murrieta's 2022-2023 Course Syllabus

 Course: 7th & 8th Grade Language Arts Instructor: Mrs. Murrieta Classroom: 4204

 Email: Amanda.email@example.com or firstname.lastname@example.org

-Tutoring: I am available for tutoring during office hours Monday, Tuesday, Thursday, and Friday from 1:40-2:30.
+Tutoring: I am available for tutoring Monday and Tuesday from 2:30-3:30

 Throughout the year you will be increasing your skills in speaking, listening, reading, writing, grammar, spelling, and vocabulary.
 We will use technology, literature and expository texts as a base, incorporating critical reading and writing skills.
 We will experience literature in various genres through classroom and independent reading.
 We will also be using Google Classroom as our classroom management systems.
 Curriculum is aligned with the Common Core State Standards.

 Curriculum: The curriculum for this course aligns with the Common Core State Standards for Language Arts and the College and Career Readiness Standards, which may be viewed on the California Board of Education website, http://www.cde.ca.gov/re/cc/.

 Sustained Silent Reading: In addition to classroom reading, students will be responsible for setting a reading goal for self-selected, level appropriate novels throughout the year.
 The novel should be in class every day.
 Students will track reading on a weekly digital reading log.

 Chromebook Usage: All students will have the privilege to use a chromebook during class.
 Students are expected to follow the school-wide guidelines for proper electronics usage and show excellent digital citizenship.
 Failure to comply with the classroom chromebook usage rules may result in the confiscation of the chromebook and loss of electronic privileges.